hasanhuz/SpanEmo/README.md

-Once this above step is done, you can then run the trained model on the test set using the following command.
+Once the above step is done, you can then evaluate on the test set using the trained model:

 ## Evaluation
 ```